-The provision of safe drinking water and sanitation services to the public requires the use of risk assessment and management frameworks e.g. Water Safety Plans and Sanitation Safety Plans.
+Providing safe drinking water and sanitation services to the public requires using risk assessment and management frameworks, e.g. Water Safety Plans and Sanitation Safety Plans.
 An integrated water and sanitation safety plan (iWSSP) is a desirable approach for rural areas with limited resources and support.
-One third of rural water supply systems in Serbia were found not to meet standards for microbiological drinking-water quality.
+One-third of rural water supply systems in Serbia did not meet microbiological drinking water quality standards.
 Moreover, rural areas have less access to safely managed drinking water and sanitation compared to urban areas.

-This project is funded by the German Federal Environment Ministry’s Advisory Assistance Programme (AAP) for environmental protection in the countries of Central and Eastern Europe, the Caucasus and Central Asia and other countries neighbouring the European Union.
+This project was funded by the German Federal Environment Ministry’s Advisory Assistance Programme (AAP) for environmental protection in Central and Eastern Europe, the Caucasus and Central Asia and other countries neighbouring the European Union.
 It was supervised by the German Environment Agency (UBA).

 Goal of the project

-The project’s main goal is to establish an advanced safe water and sanitation service provision in small systems in rural areas in Serbia.
-The project’s team aims to assess and demonstrate the feasibility of integrating water and sanitation safety planning through pilots at selected sites.
-This is done by developing templates and guidance on this novel approach, which is then implemented at pilot sites.
-It is important to build the capacity of safe water supply and sanitation services at local community and national level.
-This is accomplished by providing training workshops and in-depth support during implementation.
-This will identify public health risks associated to water and sanitation systems.
-Stakeholders are supported on how to manage these risks.
-Based on project outputs, i.e. knowledge and tools, local communities, water suppliers, and public health institutes at regional and national level are able to scale the approach up to additional rural communities and decision-making authorities.
-This will ultimately sustain good water and sanitation safety, including added benefits to the environment and population health in Serbia.
+The project’s primary goal was to establish an advanced safe water and sanitation service provision in small systems in rural areas in Serbia.
+The project’s team aimed to assess and demonstrate the feasibility of integrating water and sanitation safety planning through pilots at selected sites.
+This was done by developing templates and guidance on this novel approach, which were implemented at pilot sites.
+It is essential to build the capacity of safe water supply and sanitation services at local community and national level.
+This was accomplished by providing training workshops and in-depth support during implementation.
+Thus, public health risks associated to water and sanitation systems were identified.
+Stakeholders were supported on how to manage these risks.
+Based on project outputs, i.e. knowledge and tools, local communities, water suppliers, and public health institutes at regional and national levels were able to scale up the approach to additional rural communities and decision-making authorities.
+Ultimately, this will sustain good water and sanitation safety, including added benefits to the environment and population health in Serbia.

 - National Institute for Public Health and The Environment (RIVM) and WHO Collaborating Centre for Risk Assessment of Pathogens in Food and Water, P.O.
 Box 1, 3720 BA Bilthoven, The Netherlands.